 “The grace of our Lord Jesus Christ be with you all.
 Amen.”

 Paul’s usual practice was to close his epistles with an emphasis upon God’s matchless grace.
 Paul concluded the letter with a closing prayer for the Philippians.
 The prayers of the saints often reveal their hearts.
 Paul’s heart was that the Philippians would experience the grace of God.

 “The grace of our Lord Jesus Christ be with you all.”

 Paul made his final and crowning comment—he wanted them to experience the grace of God day by day.

 This was more than a formal or customary greeting.
 The greeting had deep meaning to Paul.
 This was the deepest desire of the apostle.
-Paul, above all else, wanted the Philippians to experience God’s grace upon their lives.
+Paul, above all else, wanted the Philippians to experience God’s grace in their lives.
 Grace is a centerpiece in the salutations and conclusions of Paul’s epistles.